Software | Cloud | AIGold Standard

 Public Data AccessN/A

-Bing search advantage commoditised; OpenAI partnership exclusivity is fracturing as OpenAI expands to Google/Oracle.
+Bing search advantage commoditised; OpenAI partnership exclusivity is now formally dissolved — the April 2026 restructured agreement makes Microsoft's license non-exclusive, and OpenAI is free to serve customers across any cloud.
 No unique public data edge remains.

 Talent ScarcityWEAKENED